1. Versatility

 A navy sundress with adjustable length and UPF 50+ coverage, made from recycled polyester and spandex.

-A lightweight aura-colored sunshirt offering quick-dry sun protection with convenient zip pockets.
+A lightweight nautical sunshirt offering quick-dry sun protection with convenient zip pockets.

-A lightweight aura-colored sunshirt offering quick-dry sun protection with convenient zip pockets.
+A lightweight nautical sunshirt offering quick-dry sun protection with convenient zip pockets.

 A lightweight navy sunshirt offering quick-dry sun protection and zip pockets for secure storage.